openjournals/inara/README.md

 # inara

-Tools to create JOSS/JOSE publishing artifacts.
+Tools to create Open Journals publishing artifacts.

 The package is designed to be usable either via its Makefile, or through a Docker image.